colebrookson/wsn-reproducibility/README.md

 2. Talk through the relationship between species richness and biomass very briefly
 3. Link functions are discussed in the tutorial for those who need a refresher
 4. For the AIC, do AIC(mod1, mod2), then break it into two for the ifelse
+5. save the best model that we've named separately

+### Plotting

+1. Go through it step by step
+2. Remember each function needs a forcing